What to do while waiting for your VAT registration number to be issued

-If you have applied to be registered for VAT, there will be a gap between your application being submitted and when HMRC issue your VAT number.
+If you have applied to be registered for VAT, there will be a gap between the date you submitted the application and the date when HMRC issues your VAT number.

 But it will take time for HMRC to issue your VAT number, and until you have a VAT number, you must not issue VAT invoices to your customers nor show VAT as a separate line on your invoices.